Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech vs. LSU Women's Basketball Predictions & Picks - NCAA Tournament Final Four

-Friday's contest at American Airlines Center has the LSU Lady Tigers (32-2) squaring off against the Virginia Tech Hokies (31-4) at 7:00 PM ET (on March 31).
-Our computer prediction projects a narrow 68-66 win for LSU, so expect a tight matchup.
+Friday's contest at American Airlines Center has the LSU Lady Tigers (32-2) going head to head against the Virginia Tech Hokies (31-4) at 7:00 PM ET (on March 31).
+Our computer prediction projects a close 68-66 win for LSU, so expect a tight matchup.

-The Hokies are coming off of an 84-74 victory against Ohio State in their last game on Monday.
+The Hokies came out on top in their most recent game 84-74 against Ohio State on Monday.

 Virginia Tech vs. LSU Game Info